ssundeyt/Mandelbrot-Set-Exploration-in-Python/README.md

 The installation process is now 100% automated!
 I have build a C# UI to setup, load and modify the scripts automatically, no coding experience needed!!

-Here is the download for the entire thing: https://www.mediafire.com/file/px7h1oy63025wd3/Mandelbrot+set+UI.zip/file
+Here is the download for the entire thing: https://www.mediafire.com/file/ew7pod36myc5fs2/Mandelbrot_Set_UI_ssundeyt.zip/file

 Just unzip it and go!

-The C# forms app is included in the repo
+The C# forms app is included in the repo.

+New UPDATED video HERE:

 # Prerequisites
 - Python (version 3.6 or newer)